shssoichiro/encoding-guide/src/colors/transfer.md

 This value indicates that no transfer function is set for the video, and the player must decide which value to use.

+mpv will always assume BT.1886 in this case.

 ### 4: BT.470M

 BT.470M is a standard that was used in analog television systems in the United States.
 This transfer represents a power function with a gamma of 2.2.